 - Multiple state laws might apply to the claim

-Modern technology provides valuable tools for post-accident documentation:
+Modern technology provides valuable tools for post-accident records:

-Several free apps specifically designed for accident documentation can guide you through the process, including:
+Several free apps are designed for accident records.
+They can guide you through:

 - Recording witness statements